haojian/AndroidSensor/README.md

-Digital Signal Processing on Android Phone
+Digital Signal Processing on Android
 ======================